About the North Shore Community Band

 Jim retired from the Air Force in the Fall of 2003 as a Lieutenant Colonel and was finally able to fulfill his life-long dream of becoming a music teacher.
 He now teaches band in the Westhampton Beach School District and has studied music in such places as C.W.
 Post College, Westminster Choir College, Central Connecticut State University, and The College of New Jersey.
-He accepted the position as Musical Director for the SWR Community Band in 2004.
+He accepted the position as Musical Director in 2004.

 A Brief History of the Band

 The North Shore Community Band was established in 1983 by music teacher Marty Stromsten as the Shoreham-Wading River Community Band.
 Marty wanted to bring music to the community and offer a place for local musicians to perform.
 Practicing and performing at the Shoreham-Wading River High School, the band thrived.
 When Marty retired in 1991, he handed the conductor's baton to Jim Traina, who was then the band director at Albert Prodell Middle School.